tumacell/ICT4HM103-3004/README.md

 4. Signed document can't be modified.
 If it is modified, then the same key is no longer valid
 5. Signature can't repudiated.

+### Two examples of public key cryptography

+**Digital Signature Standard**[^dss],[^dss2]

+- Way of authenticating the data from trusted source
+- In DSS approach a hash code is generated out of the message and inputs are given to the sign function
+ - hash code
+ - random number for the signature
+ - private key of the sender
+ - global public key

+Receiver will then verificate with a verification function with inputs
+- Hash code made by the receiver
+- signature components (s and r)
+- public key sender
+- global public key

+The output of the function is compared with signature component 'r'.
+Both values should match if the sent signature is valid.

+**Elliptic-curve cryptography**[^ecc]

+- ECC is one of the most powerful types of cryptography in use today
+- Next-gen public-key cryptography, making it a lot more safer than older systems like RSA
+- If you can compute how much energy is needed to break a cryptogrpahic algorithm and than transfrom that to how much water would that amount of energy boil:
+ - 228-bit RSA key: less energy than boiling a teaspoon of water
+ - 228-nit EC-key: enough energy to boil all the water on earth

 ### Encrypt and sign a message

 I started out by checking if I already had gpg installed on my Debian: